LakshitSinghBishtTM/LakshitSinghBishtTM/README.md

 **M.Sc.
 Mathematics and Computing**<br>
 *Central University of Andhra Pradesh*

-Early-stage researcher in mathematics and computer science, with a focus on theoretical aspects of cybersecurity and frameworks.
-Interested in designing reproducible and well-structured systems and repositories for research and experimentation.
+Early-stage researcher in mathematics and computer science, with interests in theoretical aspects of cybersecurity.
+Focused on building reproducible and structured systems and repositories for research and experimentation.

 ---